tier4/scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 ## Details

-> [Optional] If there is no code or change that is not immediately obvious without explanation, then this section can be deleted.
+> [Optional] If there are only differences whose effects are so obvious that no explanation is needed, or if there are no differences in the code (e.g., documentation additions), this section may be deleted.
 > Delete this sentence and describe this pull request.
 > For example, it is desirable to describe the specifications of added functions, and detailed explanations of bugs that have been fixed.